 BA in Psychology vs. BS in Psychology: Which Is Right for You?

-If your interest lies in the liberal arts component of psychology, or you want to lay a foundation for graduate-level work in a variety of fields, a Bachelor of Arts in Psychology, such as Maryville University’s online psychology bachelor’s degree, offers in-depth psychology coursework and research opportunities.
+If your interest lies in the liberal arts component of psychology, or you want to lay a foundation for graduate-level work in a variety of fields, a Bachelor of Arts in Psychology, such as Maryville University’s Bachelors of Arts in Psychology online, offers in-depth psychology coursework and research opportunities.
 If you’re inclined toward science and mathematics and want to study the brain through a focus on biology and statistics, a Bachelor of Science may be preferable.
 In either path, graduates learn skills that are applicable in a number of rewarding careers.

 Houston Chronicle, “Job Description of a Day Rehabilitation Specialist”